Exactly What to Do in Florence (For First Timers)

 To that point, if there’s something missing or something has changed, please please please let us know so we can fix it!

-Lastly, you’ll find some other information about Florence – like how to get around, where to stay, and more – below the guide to what to do in Florence, if you need it.
+Lastly, you’ll find some other information about Florence – like how to get around, where to stay, and more – below the main guide, if you need it.

 Planning a trip to Italy?
 You won’t want to miss our guide to planning an incredible Italy itinerary, with ideas for 7, 10, and 14 days in Italy, how to organize your trip, and the best things to do and see along the way.